 During my final semester, my entire weekdays were filled with classes or student labor and a large part of evenings and weekends were as well.
 In addition, a preliminary public critique on my and the three other graduating seniors' work was required before the final critique came up a month later.

-Furthermore, all students had a Senior Requirement class, mine being "Christ In Time" which required the students to give oral reports on the readings we had been assigned.
+Furthermore, all students had a Senior Requirement class, mine being "Christ In Time" which required the students give oral reports on the readings they had been assigned.
 I also had three books to read, one of which I chose myself, on which I had to write and deliver an oral report at the end of the semester.

 I felt a deep rush of relief as I completed all my requirements one by one and saw my graduation ahead of me.
 The days at Berea became a little bittersweet as I realized I was strolling the campus and surveying the halls of the art building and other familiar places for the very last time.